Retrodicting Chaotic Systems: An Algorithmic Information Theory Approach

 While similar problems have been studied earlier \cite{rupprecht2018limits} (and citations above), our approach is quite different from such works, because we frame the problem in terms of \emph{algorithmic information theory} (AIT) \cite{solomonoff1960preliminary,solomonoff1964formal,kolmogorov1965three,chaitin1975theory}.
 AIT is a subfield of theoretical computer science, and concerns the information content of individual discrete data objects, like binary strings, integers, graphs, etc. By viewing the problem of retrodiction through the lens of AIT and \emph{Kolmogorov complexity}, we develop approaches to the (exact) retrodiction problem described above.
 We apply our methods to numerical simulations of the logistic map, Tent map, Bernoulli map, and Julia/Mandelbrot map.
 In some map/parameter cases the methods are effective in the sense of assigning low rank values to possible starting values, thereby aiding in retrodiction.
 In some other cases however, the methods do not help to reduce the size of the possible candidates, and reasons for this are discussed.
+We also compare to several retrodiction methods such as Gaussian Processes, and others, each of which fails to perform better than random guessing.
+This failure highlights the difficulty of the current problem, and the superiority of our proposed methods under some circumstances.

+Another contribution of this work is the unification of the various retrodiction methods through a common Gaussian Process (GP) framework.
+By leveraging complexity-based priors for GPs, we introduce a unifying perspective that bridges machine learning with algorithmic information theory.
+The connection between AIT and mainstream machine learning, particularly through GP models with complexity-driven priors, offers a novel direction for further research, as explored in recent papers by Hamzi, Hutter, and Owhadi \cite{Hamzi2024, Hamzi2024b, Hamzi2025, HamziHutterOwhadi2025_SGP}

-Hence this work contributes to solving this challenging problem of retrodiction \cite{pellicer2015importance}, but does not claim to have settled the question.
+Overall, this work contributes to solving this challenging problem of retrodiction in the context of chaotic dynamics \cite{pellicer2015importance}, but does not claim to have settled the question.